CURocketry/GroundStationGUI-New/src/gui/README.txt

 ************IMPLEMENTATION NOTES************
+IMPORTANT - Do not import jTile.src.* for ANYTHING other than files also in a jTile.src.* directory.
+The files appear the same (e.g. jTile.src.org...JMapViewer and org...JMapViewer, but they are not!
+Importing the wrong file will cause dependency errors :O.

 Idea for implementing the equivalent of a LocalTileSource:
  - The constructor for a JMapViewer in src.org.openstreetmap.gui.jmapviewer takes in a MemoryTileCache object, which stores local copies of tiles so